 It’s no wonder that Disney parks make an estimated few billion dollars a year in revenue.

-Pin this image so you can find this post later!
+Pin this image so you can find this post that answers how much does Disneyland make in a day later!